What is role-based access control (RBAC)?

 The way you control access to resources using RBAC is to create role assignments.
 This is a key concept to understand – it’s how permissions are enforced.
 A role assignment consists of three elements: security principal, role definition, and scope.

-A security principal is an object that represents a user, group, or service principal that is requesting access to Azure resources.
+A security principal is an object that represents a user, group, service principal, or managed identity that is requesting access to Azure resources.

 - User - An individual who has a profile in Azure Active Directory.
 You can also assign roles to users in other tenants.
 For information about users in other organizations, see Azure Active Directory B2B.